Elevation: 7,955 ft

 Peak 7955 is a gentle giant that sits between Mountain Spring Canyon to the south and Box Bailey Corral Canyon to the north.
 The easiest ascent is via the northeast ridge and the Waddoups Canyon jeep road.
 No doubt it receives more bovine visitors than human ones.
 USGS Grouse

 Same as for Peak 7761.
-This is the second leg of a 2-peak journey that begins at the mouth of Ras Canyon.
+This is the second leg of a two-peak adventure that begins at the mouth of Ras Canyon.

 Northeast Ridge, Class 2